FaizahMalik/cfg-games-project/README.md

   - During the mode selection process, if the **user spells 'campaign' or 'levels' wrong**, alert them and ask again until correct.

-  - Same with the level selection process, if the **user spells any of the levels wrong**, alert and ask again until correct
+  - Same with the level selection process, if the **user spells any of the levels wrong**, alert and ask again until correct.

   - Make the program more user-friendly by:

     - Allowing the program to take **user inputs from Turtle** window pop-ups rather than from console.

-    - Adding a **welcome, goodbye and loading screen**
+    - Adding a **welcome, goodbye and loading screen**.
-    - Tell the user which mode and which difficulty they are playing during the loading screen
+    - Tell the user which mode and which difficulty they are playing during the loading screen.

 ---

 **Logic**

-Below is a rough, informal chart on the game logic
+Below is a rough, informal chart on the game algorithm.

 ![img.png](README_images/game_flowchart.png)